MONESHGOMO/MONESHGOMO/README.md

 ### Hi there 👋 it's me Monesh

 - 🔭 I’m currently in my 2nd year, pursuing a degree in Information Technology
-- 👯 I’m looking to collaborate on Backend and Devops roles
+- 👯 I’m looking to collaborate on Backend Development and Devops Engineer roles
 - 🤔 I’m looking for help with internships in Startups & Tech Giants
 - 🙂 Self-taught Programmer
 - 😊 Curious to know more [about me 🌐](https://moneshgomo.netlify.app/)